ricklyon/texenv/README.md

 ## Troubleshooting

-Even the full TexLive distribution is installed on the system, `texenv` installs a lightweight version of LaTeX into the virtual environment (equivalent to the "basic" TeXLive distribution).
+Even if the full TexLive distribution is installed on the system, `texenv` installs a lightweight version of LaTeX into the virtual environment (equivalent to the "basic" TeXLive distribution).
 Most packages and fonts will need to be installed after the environment is initialized.
 A couple of useful TeXLive packages that will solve a lot of missing package errors:

 ```bash
 texenv install collection-latexrecommended